A New Study Looked at Reversing Prediabetes Without Weight Loss. Here's What It Found.

 It couldn't change, because the research wasn't there yet.
 Now it is.

 What the standard advice left out: where fat is stored matters more than how much you weigh.
-Harmful visceral fat — stored deep around your organs — is what drives insulin resistance.
+Harmful visceral fat, stored deep around your organs, is what drives insulin resistance.
 And that fat can shift without the scale moving at all.
-When it shifts, blood sugar can normalize completely.
-The study that just proved this is not a small pilot.
-It's a multicenter randomized controlled trial — the gold standard of clinical evidence.
+In the study described below, when it shifted, many participants' blood sugar improved.
+The study reporting this is not a small pilot.
+It's a multicenter randomized controlled trial, the gold standard of clinical evidence.

 What the research actually found